Medina, New York: Barrel Manufacturing

 The popularity of flour production resulted in a large need for barrels to transport the flour down the Erie Canal.

 Foundries

 The Bignall Foundry began selling iron pumps, sinks, and more in 1861.
 After several fires, the company was part of a consolidation into the Central Foundry Company along with two other local foundries, A.L.
 Swett Company and Beach & Co in 1899.
 The Central Foundry focused on soil pipe manufacturing.
-A.L Swett Iron Works opened in 1871 to manufacture hardware specialties and continued operations in Medina through the 1920's.
-Beach & Co manufactured plumbing supplies starting in the 1880's.
+A.L Swett Iron Works opened in 1871 to manufacture hardware specialties and continued operations in Medina through the 1920s.
+Beach & Co manufactured plumbing supplies starting in the 1880s.

 Furniture Manufacturing

 The Maher Brothers were the first large scale furniture maker in Medina, opening in 1882.
 The family continued to run the business until 1928.
 S.A.
 Cook opened their furniture business around 1882, the Morris chair being among their most popular products.
 In 1911, Mr. Cook built a large block on Main St which still bears his name today.
 Another large furniture company of note was the Empire Couch Company.
 They moved to Medina in 1902.
 They successfully operated through the widening of the canal in 1913 but could not stay in business during through the Depression, declaring bankruptcy in 1935.